-In 2021, 2020, and 2019, the Company applied settlement accounting to U.S. pension plans due to lump sum payments to participants, which resulted in settlement charges of \$12, \$8, and \$9, respectively, that were recorded in Restructuring and other charges.
+In 2022, a certain U.S. pension plan attained funding levels that allowed full lump sum payments.
+These payments resulted in settlement charges of \$41 that were recorded in Restructuring and other charges in the Statement of Consolidated Operations.
+Additionally, in 2022, 2021, and 2020, the Company applied settlement accounting to other U.S. and U.K. pension plans due to lump sum payments to participants, which resulted in settlement charges of \$17, \$12, and \$8, respectively, that were recorded in Restructuring and other charges.